Background

 And he becomes whole.
 He becomes one.

-This wholeness reduces the child's anxiety and releases, frees up energy that he can use for other things, like development of a stable, consistent, and independent sense of self, or tackling or managing interests, internalized images of others.
+This wholeness reduces the child's anxiety and releases, frees up energy that he can use for other things, like development of a stable, consistent, and independent sense of self, or tackling or managing interests, internalized images of others in my words.

 So at this stage, between the ages of 15 months and 22 months, there is a sub-phase of separation and individuation, and it is known as an aproshmo.